Apple's inability to monitor standards lets Pegatron pay low wages, NGO says

 CLW said it compiled its latest report using 96 Pegatron pay stubs spanning August to December 2014, submitted to it directly by workers.
 Pegatron said it employed 140,000 people as of the end of last year.

-Pegatron is able to keep labor costs down by paying low base wages, which in turn compel workers to work 90 to 100 hours of overtime per month, the rights group said.
+Pegatron is able to keep labour costs down by paying low base wages, which in turn compel workers to work 90 to 100 hours of overtime per month, the rights group said.

 (Editing by Christopher Cushing)